buu342/N64-UNFLoader/README.md

 # UNFLoader
 ![Build Status](https://github.com/buu342/N64-UNFLoader/actions/workflows/build.yml/badge.svg)

 **The code in this repo might be unstable!
-For stable versions, head to the [releases page](https://github.com/buu342/N64-UNFLoader/releases)**
+For stable releases, head to the [releases page](https://github.com/buu342/N64-UNFLoader/releases)**

 UNFLoader is a USB ROM uploader (and debugging) tool designed to unify developer flashcarts for the Nintendo 64.
 The goal of this project is to provide developers with USB I/O functions that work without needing to worry about the target flashcart, provided by a single C file (`usb.c`) targeting both libultra and libdragon.
 A very basic debug library (`debug.c`) that makes use of said USB library is also provided.